-Important Message Regarding COVID-19 3 Introduction to the Rice Chemistry Undergraduate Program 3 Chemistry Major Advisors 4 Pursing a Chemistry Degree 5 Frequently Asked Questions 6 Which Class is Right for Me?
-9 First Year Class Selection Flow Chart 10 Degree Requirements for the B.S. in Chemistry 11 B.S. in Chemistry - Sample Degree Plan without Chemistry AP credit (Path 1) 12 B.S. in Chemistry - Sample Degree Plan with Chemistry AP Credit (Path 2) 13 B.S. in Chemistry - Sample Degree Plan with Calculus AB and Chemistry AP credit (Path 3) 14 Degree Requirements for the B.A. in Chemistry 15 B.A. in Chemistry - Sample Degree Plan without Chemistry AP Credit 16 Degree Requirements for the B.S. in Chemical Physics 17 B.S. in Chemical Physics - Sample Degree Plan without AP credit 18 B.S. in Chemistry - Sample Degree Plan with AP Credit 19 Policies 20 Undergraduate Research Opportunities 21 How do I find a Research Opportunity?
-22 Awards & Fellowships 24 Appendix A: Chemistry Faculty and their Research Interests 25
+Introduction to the Rice Chemistry Undergraduate Program 3

+Chemistry Major Advisors 4

+Pursing a Chemistry Degree 5

+Frequently Asked Questions 6

+Which Class is Right for Me?
+7

+Degree Requirements for the B.S. in Chemistry 10

+B.S. in Chemistry - Sample Degree Plan 11

+B.S. in Chemistry - Sample Degree Plan with Chemistry AP Credit 12

+B.S. in Chemistry - Sample Degree Plan with Calculus AB and Chemistry AP credit 13

+Degree Requirements for the B.A. in Chemistry 14

+B.A. in Chemistry - Sample Degree Plan 15

+Degree Requirements for the B.S. in Chemical Physics 16

+B.S. in Chemical Physics - Sample Degree Plan 17

+B.S. in Chemistry - Sample Degree Plan with AP Credit 18

+Policies 19

+Undergraduate Research Opportunities 20

+How do I find a Research Opportunity?
+21

+Awards & Fellowships 23

+Appendix A: Chemistry Faculty and their Research Interests 24